COVID Vaccinations at Hale - Monday, September 20th

-The second dose of the COVID vaccine will be available on Friday, June 18th for those students who took the first dose on May 24th.
+The second dose of the COVID vaccine will be available at Hale on Monday, September 20th for those students who took the first dose on August 30th.

 This is an important message from Principal Perdigao.

 I wanted to share with you a recent announcement made by Superintendent Austin Beutner on a new, comprehensive effort to offer COVID vaccinations to all students 12 and up during this school year while teachers, staff, and our students are still in school.

 The program will be at Hale this Monday, May 24th when we will offer the first of a two-dose COVID vaccination to students.

 - The vaccination program is voluntary, not a requirement to attend school